tonytw1/nominatim-ac/README.md

 Pages through the entire `placex` table and indexes the output of the `get_address_by_language` function by osm id.

-This is a vert naive approach which has some pros and cons.
+This is a very naive approach which has some pros and cons.

 #### Does well